 On occasion, you will see a Follower Re-training Certificate as a rare mission reward.
 This allows you to re-roll an ability and trait for (hopefully) something more useful but the results are random.
 If you have several followers who can counter the same threat, this would be a good opportunity to use it.

 Note that if you use an item such as the Supreme Manual of Dance or the Hearthstone Strategy Guide, the targeted follower will gain the trait associated with the on-use item, and lose a random trait which cannot be selected or changed after the fact.
-Currently, the tooltips for these items are not specific enough about the randomness associated with their outcome, and we’re working on getting them adjusted.

 We’re removing the concept of dismissing followers and instead changing to a limit of 20 active-duty followers that can go on missions.
 What that means is, if you’re over 20 active followers, you won’t be able to start a mission until you’re down to 20 active-duty followers.
 Your followers that are on inactive duty still show up in your UI (but marked as inactive), and don’t lose any levels, progress, etc. One follower per day can be returned from inactive duty for 250g.